The Born-in-the-Cloud Digital Signage Software Platform

 Stick media players are similar to the box type, but shrunk down even smaller and plugged directly into the screen.

-It can be a little confusing looking at stick media players, because there’s some very similar devices that might also be marketed as digital signage tools, but aren’t truly media players.
+It can be a little confusing looking at stick media players, because there are some very similar devices that might also be marketed as digital signage tools, but aren’t truly media players.

 To exemplify the difference, let’s look at two devices from Google: the Chromebit and the Chromecast.